davatorium/rofi/doc/rofi-theme.5.markdown

 It supports the following keys as constraint:

- * `min-width`:         load when width is bigger then value.
+ * `min-width`:         load when width is bigger or equal then value.
  * `max-width`:         load when width is smaller then value.
- * `min-height`:        load when height is bigger then value.
+ * `min-height`:        load when height is bigger or equal then value.
  * `max-height`:        load when height is smaller then value.
  * `min-aspect-ratio`   load when aspect ratio is over value.
  * `max-aspect-ratio`:  load when aspect ratio is under value.